-A Magical Fairy Tale Thematic Unit for Your Classroom
+A Magical Fairy Tales Unit Your Students Will Love

 Our favorite fourth grade teacher, Ms. Sneed, sat at her computer and stared at the literature standard: